sudharanitoravi/soc-analyst-learning/letsdefend/02-case-management/notes.md

 documented, not just dismissed*

 ## Key Takeaways
-- Every alert needs ownership before investigation can begin
+- Every alert needs ownership before investigation can begin.
-- True Positive = real attack, escalate or remediate
+- True Positive = real attack, escalate or remediate.
-- False Positive = benign activity, close with explanation
+- False Positive = benign activity, close with explanation.
-- Documentation inside the case is as important as the investigation itself
+- Documentation inside the case is as important as the investigation itself.
-- Case management creates an audit trail for every security event
+- Case management creates an audit trail for every security event.